Search for Dark Matter in 2HDMS at LHC and future Lepton Colliders: Collider analyses

-\begin{itemize} \item HL-LHC does not seem very promising in many of the scenarios considered.
-In the low mass range (i.e. $\textbf{DM55}_\textbf{w95}$), while GGF and VBF processes dominate over BBH, due to small invisible branching ratio, HL-LHC would not be sensitive to these channels.
-In the intermediate/heavy mass range, the production cross-section is already too small.
-Interestingly, for $\textbf{DM70}$, where the DM pair comes from a singlet-like light scalar, the production cross-section is enhanced due to kinematic reasons.
-In this case, LHC yields a good signal significance in the gluon fusion final state, owing to substantial production cross-section and almost 100\% invisible branching ratio.
-For the intermediate mass benchmark, $\textbf{DM156}_\textbf{w95}$, the BBH channel can provide a possible hint with $\sim 2\sigma$ excess at the HL-LHC. \item The low mass benchmarks (i.e. $\textbf{DM55}_\textbf{w95}$ or $\textbf{DM70}$) have best prospects at ILC/FCC-ee/CEPC operating at $\sqrt{s}=250$ GeV in the mono-$Z$ final state, due to the large Higgstrahlung cross-section. \item Among lepton colliders the best prospects for the intermediate benchmark namely, $\textbf{DM156}_\textbf{w95}$ turn out to be at a muon collider with $\sqrt{s}=3$ TeV in the associated $b\bar b$ final state.
-It is also possible to probe such a scenario at lower $\sqrt{s}$ at a muon collider i.e. $\sqrt{s}=1$ TeV in the mono-photon final state. \item The heavy DM as well as heavy mediator scenario $\textbf{DM1000}_\textbf{w95}$ can only be probed at a muon collider with $\sqrt{s}=10$ TeV in the associated $t\bar t$ final states. \item There are a few challenging scenarios, especially when the DM comes from a singlet-dominated scalar, which is not light, the production cross-section becomes too small for such scenarios to be probed at any of the future colliders.
-The proposed future hadron collider FCC-hh, operating at $\sqrt{s}=100$ TeV, can be helpful in probing such challenging scenarios due to significant enhancement in the signal cross-section. \end{itemize}
+The low mass benchmarks (i.e. $\textbf{DM55}_\textbf{w95}$ or $\textbf{DM70}$) have best prospects at ILC/CEPC/FCC-ee operating at $\sqrt{s}=250$ GeV in the mono-$Z$ final state, due to the large Higgstrahlung cross-section.
+Among lepton colliders the best prospect for the intermediate benchmark namely, $\textbf{DM156}_\textbf{w95}$ turns out to be at a muon collider with $\sqrt{s}=3$ TeV in the associated $b\bar b$ final state.
+Interesting to note that it is also possible to probe such a scenario at lower $\sqrt{s}$ at a muon collider i.e. $\sqrt{s}=1$ TeV in the mono-photon final state.
+The heavy DM as well as heavy mediator scenario $\textbf{DM1000}_\textbf{w95}$ can only be probed at a muon collider with $\sqrt{s}=10$ TeV in the associated $t\bar t$ final states.
+There are a few challenging scenarios, especially when the DM comes from a singlet-dominated scalar, which is not light, the production cross-section becomes too small for such scenarios to be probed at any of the future lepton colliders. {Proposed future hadron colliders such as FCC-hh/SPPC}, operating at $\sqrt{s}=100$ TeV, can be helpful in probing such challenging scenarios due to significant enhancement in the signal cross-section.